elastos/Elastos/Carrier.Android.SDK/README.md

 ## Contributing

-We welcome contributions to the Elastos Android Project (or Native Project) in many forms.
+We welcome contributions to the Elastos Carrier Android Project (or Native Project) in many forms.

 ## License